strimzi/strimzi-kafka-operator/documentation/README.md

 Welcome to the Strimzi documentation!

-This repository contains the source files for managing the Strimzi documentation.
+This folder contains the source files for managing the Strimzi documentation.
 The documentation is written in AsciiDoc, and it covers guides to help you understand, deploy, and configure Strimzi.

 <!-- omit from toc -->
 ## Table of Contents